spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 ## Collecting metrics to an external Prometheus server

 If you wish, you could expose homeserver metrics without enabling (installing) Prometheus and Grafana via the playbook.
+This may be useful for hooking Matrix services to an external Prometheus/Grafana installation.

 To do this, you may be interested in the following variables:
- `matrix_synapse_metrics_enabled` to `true`

 Name | Description
 -----|----------